guilhermehernandez-lab/website-boilerplate/README.md

 # Website Boilerplate

-A simple and clean website boilerplate built from the command line.
+A clean and organized website boilerplate built entirely from the command line using Bash.

+## What is a Boilerplate?

+A boilerplate is a pre-defined project structure that serves as a starting point for new projects.
+Instead of creating folders and files from scratch every time, you can reuse this template and start coding right away.

-## Structure
+## Purpose

-- `client/` - Frontend files
-  - `src/` - Source files (HTML, CSS, JS)
-  - `assets/` - Images, fonts and icons
-- `server.js` - Server file
-- `package.json` - Project configuration
+This boilerplate provides a solid foundation for any web project, keeping assets, source files and configuration well organized from the start.

 ## Built with

+- Bash (command line)
 - HTML
 - CSS
 - JavaScript